See APPLY page for more details. Deadline is October 22, 2017

 “This year’s Kindling Fund projects will break new ground in many different ways and in many different corners around the state,” – Interim Executive Director Gibson Fay-Leblanc

 About The Kindling Fund

-The Fund seeks to support a variety of publicly accessible projects, with a strong interest in alternative space/practices and site-specific presentations that don’t fit in established institutions or venues.
-Projects supported by The Kindling Fund may include (but are not limited to): curatorial projects that focus on unconventional artistic practice; public art projects, intervention or site specific installations; the publication of writing directly related to the visual arts including printed matter and online publications; artist residencies; unconventional exhibitions.
+The Fund seeks to support a variety of publicly accessible projects, with a strong interest in alternative spaces/practices and site-specific presentations that don’t fit in established institutions or venues.
+Projects supported by The Kindling Fund have included: curatorial projects that focus on unconventional artistic practice; public art projects, intervention or site specific installations; the publication of writing directly related to the visual arts; and the creation of artist residencies and unconventional exhibitions.

 For further information about The Kindling Fund, including how to apply, read our FAQ.

 The Regional Regranting Program aims to support vibrant, under-the-radar artistic activity by partnering with leading cultural institutions in communities across the country.
 The program allows the Foundation to reach the sizable population of informal, non-incorporated artist collectives and to support their alternative gathering spaces, publications, websites, events and other projects.
 The Foundation plans to expand this program with partner organizations in areas where the level of on-the-ground, self-organized artistic activity is highest.

 - Alternative Exposure, San Francisco, CA